NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## Apr 9, 2020
 - Updated site to generate all files from base and extended templates
 - Added requirements.txt
+- Made editor page a page on the site derived from the base that only shows up on a local/debuggin server

 ## Mar 19, 2020
 - Added static page generation for each volunteer for SEO purposes.
 Updated home, map, and archive pages to direct there.